Cost of policing protests outside hotel ‘housing asylum seekers’ hits £100,000

-The latest protest, on Sunday, saw more than 100 demonstrators assemble outside the Bell Hotel in Epping.

-The cost of policing protests outside a hotel in Essex believed to be housing asylum seekers has reached £100,000, police said.
+The cost of policing protests outside a hotel in Essex believed to be housing asylum seekers has reached a six-figure sum.

-Eight police officers were injured following what started as a peaceful protest outside the Bell Hotel in Epping on Thursday evening.

-The latest protest, on Sunday, saw more than 100 demonstrators assemble outside the hotel with some chanting “save our kids”.
+The latest protest, on Sunday, saw more than 100 demonstrators assemble outside the Bell Hotel in Epping, while eight officers were injured following a protest there on Thursday evening.

 Chief Superintendent Simon Anslow, of Essex Police, said the cost of policing the incidents in Epping over the last week has reached £100,000.